MooersLab/writingLogInTypst/README.md

 # Writing log template in typst for journal article

 ## Purpose

-Support the preparation of a scientific journal article for submission.
+Support the preparation of a scientific journal article for submission by providing space for thinking and planning the manuscript rather than doing this in the margins of the manuscript document.

+## What is typst?

+A type-setting program built on top of the programming language Rust.
+It compiles small documents almost instantly, so it can be used interactively.
+The [typst.app](https://typst.app) is analogous to Overleaf in the LaTeX world.

 ## Features